dnpillai/packet-sniffer/README.md

 # packet-sniffer
-# Simple packet sniffer tool using scapy
+# Simple packet sniffer tool using the Scapy module.

 # The idea is to ask for the network interface, enter the number of packets to capture, and the duration of the the sniffing.
 # From there, the user can filter by desired protocol, creating a log file and then writing all packets detected within the parameters to that log file.